-Linda Brodzik has over 35 years of training experience and continued education in the science of dog behavior and animal training.
-She is passionate about this science, having started her studies when she was still in high school.
+Linda Brodzik has over 35 years of training experience and continued education in the science of behavior and animal training.
+She is passionate about this science, having started her studies as she was still in high school.
 She has attended classes through the Life Learn Program at the Ontario Veterinary College, University at Guelph, Ontario, Canada, under the direction of well noted veterinary behaviorist, Andrew Luescher, as well as Dr. Jack Halap and Dr. Don Mckeown.
 She has studied with many top dog and animal trainers, animal behaviorists, and veterinarians in the US, Canada, the United Kingdom and from around the world, including, Karen Pryor, Kathy Sdao, Ken Ramirez, Malena Demartini, and Dr. Susan Friedman, to name just a few.
 Today Linda continues to attend classes, clinics, webinar’s and workshops to ensure she stays attentive to the most current knowledge in the science of behavior and training.
 Recently Linda completed an advanced animal trainers course at the world-renowned Shedd Aquarium in Chicago with fellow students from the US and around the world.
 She has also just completed famed Dr. Susan Friedman’s Applied Animal Behavior Analysis course through Utah State University.

 “Linda is amazing, both as a trainer and a person.
 Her knowledge base is unrivaled, as is her ability to translate this knowledge into helpful, usable suggestions for her clients.
 Her training classes not only support her clients, but also their dogs.
 Her classes enrich and strengthen the vital trust relationship between dog and owner.
 This step is missed by many less-experienced trainers.
 Dogs walk away from her classes with a stronger sense of self control, and composure.
 Clients walk away from her classes with a better understanding of their beloved canine companions, and a more fulfilling, comfortable relationship with their dogs.”